mbistacchi/Audio_Spectrograph/README.md

 # Audio_Spectrograph
-Real-time display of waveform/spectrum from a microphone
+Real-time display of waveform/spectrum from a microphone.
+Have issues with pyaudio on Ubuntu, but works fine in Windows.